vijayrajpanchall/matic-docs/docs/supernets/operate/local-supernet.md

 :::info Funding required for validators

-Note that before initializing the contracts on Mumbai, the validators need to be funded with enough funds to pay for the gas cost of deploying the contracts.
+Note that before initializing the contracts on the rootchain, the validators need to be funded with enough funds to pay for the gas cost of deploying the contracts.
 Otherwise, the initialization process may fail due to insufficient funds.

 You may see the following error as a result of insufficient funds:

 ```bash
 failed to deploy rootchain contracts: {"code":-32000,"message":"INTERNAL_ERROR: insufficient funds"}
 ```
 :::

 ```bash